FAQs

 A: Applicant family meetings occur on school days/hours.
 We work with you to ensure that both parents and the child attend the family meeting.

 In addition, we would like your child to bring with them something from home that is of great interest to them (or a picture representing it) that they can share with us.
 This could be a book, a piece of artwork, a picture of a family member or pet, a piece of memorabilia, or anything at all that is meaningful to them.
-This allows for the child to share something that they are either proud of or makes them happy and allows for an authentic interaction among all.
+This allows the child to share something that they are either proud of or that makes them happy and allows for authentic interaction among all.

 Q: What is the daily schedule for an elementary schooler?